 It’s also the only place where a green leaf salad can attract more attention than your wedding photos. #oops

 So what has that lettuce leaf got that your marketing posts haven’t?
-Whether you’re posting company updates to Twitter or marketing posts on LinkedIn, the success of a post isn’t always down to its subject but also the tricks you use to optimise it.
+Whether you’re posting company updates to Twitter or lead generation posts on LinkedIn, your success isn’t always down to the subject of the post but the tricks you use to optimise it.

-With social distribution key to content promotion, it’s no secret that social media is central to an effective inbound marketing strategy.
+With social distribution key to content promotion, it’s no secret that social media is central to effective inbound marketing.
 Your buyer persona research can be helpful for informing your social media targeting and which platform to use, while a closer look at the buyer’s journey can really shape the messaging you put out with each post.